Christoph33one/viks-bakery/README.md

 - Email - Customers email

-- Messgae - input box text field for any enquiries
+- Message - input box text field for any enquiries

 - Not read - for administrative purposes to show now read

-- read - for administrative purposes to select when the enquiry ahs been read
+- Read - for administrative purposes to select when the enquiry has been read

 ![](assets/contacts%20model.png)